 Medieval Stasis: It's a bit more complicated than that, but basically, technology is almost unchanged since the "Creation"

 My Nayme Is: Everybody.
-Weber wanted to show how language changed for nine hundred years between the prologue and "current time", so every name is written in Safeholdian way.
+Weber wanted to show how language changed for nine hundred years between the prologue and "current time", so every name is written in a Safeholdian way.
 For example, Kaleb John Harold Brian Sarmac turns into Cayleb Zhan Haarahld Bryahn Ahrmahk.
 Good luck figuring out how to read it.

 The Empire of Charis